 Your physician's nurse or ALMH personnel will give you complete instructions prior to the exam.
 The preparation will vary, depending on the area being imaged.
 If the exam includes the abdomen or pelvis, you will not be able to eat or drink for several hours before the exam.
 In some cases, doctors will give patients with claustrophobia a sedative prior to the exam to help the patient relax.

 You will be asked to change clothing and remove jewelry before the exam, and we will provide a locker for you to place your personal items in.
 You should not wear make-up, since some brands contain metallic components that can interfere with the exam, especially if the MRI is of the head or neck.
-Please check in at Central Registration in the Main Lobby before reporting to the Radiology Department if you have not been preregistered over the phone.
+Please check in at the Main Lobby before reporting to the Radiology Department if you have not been preregistered over the phone.

 During the Exam